Rick Rubin: American Recordings

 Rubin has also produced a number of records with other artists, which were released on labels other than American.
-Arguably his biggest success as producer came from working with the Red Hot Chili Peppers with whom Rubin produced six studio albums from 1991 to 2011, starting with the band's fifth release, Blood Sugar Sex Magik, which launched the band to mainstream success thanks to the hit singles "Give It Away" and "Under the Bridge".
-Other albums include One Hot Minute, Californication, By the Way, Stadium Arcadium and I'm With You.
-The six albums with the Chili Peppers also spawned 12 number one singles on the Billboard Alternative Songs chart, a record the band as of 2015 still holds, and various awards including 16 Grammy Nominations (with six wins) with a Producer of the Year Grammy award for 2006's Stadium Arcadium, which was also nominated for Album of the Year.
-The band has sold over 80 million albums worldwide, most of which have been through sales of the Rubin-produced albums.
-Various members of the Chili Peppers have also been used on other projects by Rubin, John Frusciante featured on Johnny Cash and Chad Smith featured on the Dixie Chicks.
-After 24 years of working with Rubin, the band announced in late 2014 that they would be working with Danger Mouse on their eleventh studio album.
-However, Rubin returned to the role of producer for the band's two albums released in 2022, seven months apart from one another: Unlimited Love and Return of the Dream Canteen.
+Arguably his biggest success as a producer came from working with the Red Hot Chili Peppers, with whom Rubin produced six studio albums from 1991 to 2011, and in 2022, starting with the band's fifth release, Blood Sugar Sex Magik, which launched the band to mainstream success thanks to the hit singles "Give It Away" and "Under the Bridge".
+Other albums include One Hot Minute, Californication, By the Way, Stadium Arcadium, I'm With You, Unlimited Love, and Return of the Dream Canteen.
+The eight albums with the Chili Peppers also spawned 14 number-one singles on the Billboard Alternative Songs chart, a record the band as of 2022 still holds.
+It also received various award nods including 16 Grammy nominations (with six wins), and a Producer of the Year Grammy award for 2006's Stadium Arcadium, which was also nominated for Album of the Year.
+The band has sold over 80 million albums worldwide, most of which are the Rubin-produced albums.
+Various members of the Chili Peppers have also been used on other projects by Rubin, John Frusciante featured on Johnny Cash and Chad Smith featured on the Chicks.
+After 24 years of working with Rubin, the band announced in late 2014 that it would be working with Danger Mouse on its 11th studio album.
+As previously mentioned, Rubin returned to the role of producer for the band's two albums released in 2022, seven months apart from one another: Unlimited Love and Return of the Dream Canteen.
 Again these two albums both featured no.1 singles on the Alternative Songs chart.

-He also produced Mick Jagger's 1993 Wandering Spirit album, Lords of Acid's 1994 Voodoo-U album, Tom Petty's 1994 Wildflowers, AC/DC's 1995 Ballbreaker, Donovan's 1996 Sutras, System of a Down's 1998 System of a Down, and Metallica's 2008 Death Magnetic.
-In 2005, Rubin executive-produced Shakira's two-album project Fijacion Oral Vol. 1 and Oral Fixation Vol. 2.
+Rubin also produced Mick Jagger's 1993 Wandering Spirit album, Lords of Acid's 1994 Voodoo-U album, Tom Petty's 1994 Wildflowers, AC/DC's 1995 Ballbreaker, Donovan's 1996 Sutras, System of a Down's 1998 Self-titled album, and Metallica's 2008 Death Magnetic.
+In 2005, Rubin executive-produced Shakira's two-album project Fijación Oral, Vol. 1 and Oral Fixation, Vol. 2.
 He was to appear on the Talib Kweli's album Eardrum, Clipse's album Til the Casket Drops and Lil Jon's album Crunk Rock.
-Rubin also produced the Jay-Z track "99 Problems", and was featured in the song's music video.
+Rubin also produced the Jay-Z track "99 Problems", and was featured in the song's video.
 He also worked with Eminem on the song and music video "Berzerk".